RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

-# Contributing to `QVM - QEMU Virtual Machine Manager` Project
+# Contributing to the `QVM - QEMU Virtual Machine Manager` Project

 We're thrilled that you're interested in contributing to our project!
 This document provides guidelines for contributing to the QEMU Type 2 Hypervisor Project.
 By following these guidelines, you help maintain the quality and consistency of our codebase.